jbeuckm/TitaniumDrupalAdapter/README.md

 ### Modify User Info

-This updates an account profile on the server. *userObject* is an object that may have been received from a login request (see above).
+This updates an account profile on the server. `userObject` is a user object that may have been received from a login request (see above).

 ```javascript
 drupal.putResource("user/"+userObject.uid, userObject,